a00908270/masterthesis/thesis.md

 #### External Access and Load Balancing

-External Access from outside the cluster to specific services is managed and provided through the *Ingress* API object.
+External access from outside the cluster to specific services is managed and provided through the *Ingress* API object.
 The associated implementation is called *Ingress controller* and is obligatory.
 Currently there are two official implementations: `ingress-gce` and `ingress-nginx`. \cite{kub-ingress}

 *Minikube* runs the `ingress-nginx` implementation as default and also provides basic load balancing by configuring a `nginx` [^8] web server.
 Kubernetes configures `nginx` to use the *least-connected* load balancing mechanism, which means that the *next request is assigned to the server with the least number of active connections* \cite{nginx-loadbal}.